Omsk hemorrhagic fever

-Omsk hemorrhagic fever is a viral hemorrhagic fever caused by a Flavivirus.
+Omsk hemorrhagic fever is a viral hemorrhagic fever caused by Omsk hemorrhagic fever virus.

-It was found in Siberia and was named for an outbreak in the city of Omsk.
+It was found in Siberia and was named after an outbreak in the city of Omsk.
 First records of the new virus appeared around 1940–1943.

 Signs and symptoms

 There are a number of symptoms of the virus.
 In the first 1–8 days the first phase begins.
 The symptoms in this phase are: